Avanade/Beef/tools/Beef.Database.Core/README.md

 -|-
 `ScriptNew` | Creates a new (skeleton) script file using the defined naming convention.
 `ScriptNew -create Schema.Table` | Creates a new table create script file for the named schema and table.
+`ScriptNew -createref Schema.Table` | Creates a new reference data table create script file for the named schema and table.
-`ScriptNew -alter Schema.Table` | Creates a new table create script file for the named schema and table.
+`ScriptNew -alter Schema.Table` | Creates a new table alter script file for the named schema and table.

 <br/>